threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 ```
 This will give us an R^2 score for our model, if it is simply trained on all of the X_train_val set and then comparing its predictions to the y_train_val actual values

 You've heard of cross validation.
 This is a much stronger way to determine how well your model is performing, because it creates multiple train/test partitions INSIDE your train_val set.
 When you test your model without any partitions, as in the code above, you're both creating and predicting on the same data.
 As we already mentioned earlier - it's bad data science to train and predict on the same data because it means we use our targets to predict themselves.
-You should always be using some form of cv to check your model, so that the model is always training and predicting on different data chunks.
+You should always train and predict on different data chunks.
+Use cv as well whenever appropriate and possible.

 You'll set your cv variable to the number of partitions, and then your train_val X and y sets will be divided into that many partitions.
 For each partition z, the model will train on all of the other partitions and test against z, returning an R^2 score for that partition.
 Then you can either check the entire array of scores or, for an average of all of their performance, check the mean score.